coala/coala/docs/Developers/Newcomers_Guide.rst

 Once you've completed all five tasks, please fill our `promotion request form <https://docs.google.com/forms/d/e/1FAIpQLSevrkrJga23GySFUdngrTEo0CdjXcqjHBHqX2z_JF2Z61YNmw/viewform?usp=sf_link>`_ to get promoted to the role of developer.
+GitLab contributions also count to the promotion of a newcomer to developer.

 .. note::